-- · We impose quotas: - o limits on how much can be stored on each disk (partition/volume/fileset) by each user, and - we monitor disk usage; - /home should not be used to keep large files, use /pool, /scratch, or, /data instead; - /pool and /scratch are for active temporary storage (i.e., while a job is running). - If your job(s) need a lot of disk space or your job(s) perform a lot of I/Os, use /scratch rather than /pool. - o Public space on both partitions (/pool and /scratch) are scrubbed: old stuff is deleted to make sure there is space for active users. - None of the disks on the cluster are for long term storage: - o please copy your results back to your home computer and - o delete what you don't need any longer. - While the disk systems on Hydra are highly reliable, most of the disks on the cluster are not backed up, although: - some partitions have snapshots enabled: this allows you to 'undelete' files that were recently deleted (see How to Recover Old or Deleted Files using Snapshots) - /home and /data are backed up to AWS Glacier for disaster recovery (DR). - · Once you reach your quota you won't be able to write anything on that partition until you delete stuff. - Do not keep a very large number of files in the same directory: - g best practice is to keep less then 5,000 50,000 files in the same directory. - If you keep too many of them in the same directory: - o you may not be able to write more files, - listing the content of such directory will be exceedingly slow. - What to do instead? - Use subdirectories to better organize your files (and your work).
+- We impose quotas: - limits on how much can be stored on each disk (partition/volume/fileset) by each user, and - we monitor disk usage; - /home should not be used to keep large files, use /pool, /scratch, or, /data instead; - /pool and /scratch are for active temporary storage (i.e., while a job is running). - If your job(s) need a lot of disk space or your job(s) perform a lot of I/Os, use /scratch rather than /pool. - Public space on both partitions (/pool and /scratch) are scrubbed: old stuff is deleted to make sure there is space for active users.
+None of the disks on the cluster are for long term storage: - please copy your results back to your home computer and - delete what you don't need any longer. - While the disk systems on Hydra are highly reliable, most of the disks on the cluster are not backed up, although: - some partitions have snapshots enabled: this allows you to 'undelete' files that were recently deleted (see How to Recover Old or Deleted Files using Snapshots) - /home is now backed up to AWS Glacier for disaster recovery (DR). - we plan on backing up /data to AWS Glacier, also for DR. - Once you reach your quota you won't be able to write anything on that partition until you delete stuff.